ggosti/maxIntensityRadialProfile/README.md

 In order for it to work, the `radialProfile.py` script must be located in a main folder, e.g. radialProfile/.
-The `radialProfile.py` script assumes that you are analysing multiple acquired regions of a sample, each acquired image has to be saved as image.tif in a dedicated folder e.g. `Image1/`,`Image2/`, or other.
+The `radialProfile.py` script assumes that you are analysing multiple acquired regions of a sample, each acquired image has to be saved as `image.tif` in a dedicated folder e.g. `Image1/`,`Image2/`, or other.
 Each folder that contains an acquired region must be itself placed in a folder that refers to the related sample, e.g. `Exp1/`.
-It is important to notice that the image file name must be always `image.tif`.
+It is important to notice that the image file name must always be `image.tif`.
 In a further implementation, we may want to make this requirement less strict.
 The cell masks that identify different cells in the same acquired region must be saved as tiff images with the file name `cell1.tif`, `cell2.tif`, and so on.
 Be aware that the cell masks tiff files must be saved in the same folder as the image.tif files to which they have to be applied.
-For the script to work correctly, in each sample folder there has to be a txt file named coordinates.txt.
+For the script to work correctly, in each sample folder there has to be a txt file named `coordinates.txt`.
 It is recommended to write it as a tab-separated-values file composed of four columns: the first column must indicate the image folder names, the second column must contain the cell mask names, and the third and fourth columns must indicate the x and y coordinates which will define the centers for the radial profile calculation.
 These x